rawjson/api-doc-tool/README.md

-This is a template created with NextJs and TailwindCss
+This is a NextJs boilerplate template created with TailwindCss

 ## Getting Started